AADavin/Zombi/README.md

 **SPECIES_EVOLUTION_MODE**

- - 0: Global rates of speciation and extinction
+ - 0: Global rates of speciation and extinction (only working mode so far)
- - 1: Lineage-specific rates (time and lineage autocorrelated)  - Not ready yet
- - 2: Lineage-specific rates (lineage autocorrelated) - Not ready yet
- - 3: Lineage-specific rates (uncorrelated) - Not ready yet
- - 4: User defined rates

 **STOPPING_RULE**